Chromakopia: Background and recording

 On October 28, 2024, during Tyler, the Creator's Chromakopia exclusive listening event, Tyler revealed the meaning behind the album, noting that the album was originally about him growing up in Hawthorne, Inglewood.
 He revealed on stage that "no one knows anything about me from before I was like 17" and that the record turned into Tyler "taking a bunch of shit my mom told me as a kid."
 Tyler uploaded a video on his official YouTube channel titled "MASK IS OFF: CHROMAKOPIA" on November 12, 2024, which chronicles the creative process of the album, including behind-the-scenes clips from composition sessions, instrumentation arrangements and engineering work.

 Composition

 Music

 Primarily a hip-hop, R&B, and jazz album, Chromakopia embraces eclectic instrumentation.
 It blends musical styles reminiscent of Tyler's fourth and fifth albums Cherry Bomb (2015) and Flower Boy (2017), such as neo soul melodies and synthesizer-based arrangements.
 Military cadences and soulful elements are also present on the album.
-This is Tyler's first album since his second studio album Goblin to not have the 10th track on the album feature multiple titles.
+This is Tyler's first album since his second studio album, Goblin, to not have the 10th track on the album feature multiple titles and parts.